Ryandunn399/rofl-bot/README.md

 # rofl-bot
-rofl-bot is an open-source discord bot written as a multi function discord bot to cover an array of uses including moderation, utility, and games
+rofl-bot is an open-source discord bot written as a multi function discord bot to cover an array of uses including moderation, utility, and games.
+As of right now, however, the primary functionality is to serve as a way to stream YouTube audio after the latest streak of large Discord bots had such functionality removed.

 ## Installation